What are OEICs?

 OEICs may be an attractive option for new investors, but before you make a decision you need to understand the basics.
 This guide covers everything you need to know about OEICs before investing your money.

-OEIC stands for Open Ended Investment Company.
+OEIC stands for Open-Ended Investment Company.
 They are professionally managed collective investment schemes that pool your money with other investors.

-Regulated and protected by FSCS
+• Regulated and protected by the Financial Services Compensation Scheme (FSCS)

 For more help deciding if OEICs are right for you read our guide how to invest in OEICs.

-Your money is then combined with other investors' and invested in a selection of stocks, shares and other assets by the fund manager.
+Your money is then combined with other investors' cash and invested in a selection of stocks, shares and other assets by the fund manager.
 This is known as the fund's investment portfolio.

 Pooling your money with other investors gives the fund manager more buying power to make larger and more diverse investments than you could make on your own.
 This reduces risk by spreading the money across a number of different investments.